aquafinnv/biodiversity-api/README.md

 > **Note**: Downloading these datasets might take a while and can be quite large, so be prepared.

-After downloading these datasets, place them inside a folder called **datasets/**.
+After downloading these datasets, unzip them and place the folder inside a folder called **datasets/**.

 Additionally to that, you also have to create a file called `.env` and add the following properties: